2sic/2sxc-content-app/readme.md

 ## History

 * 2021-05-04 v12.00 released for 2sxc 12, now compatible with Oqtane as well
+  * 2sxc 12 supports hybrid Apps which run on Dnn ☢️ and Oqtane 💧.
+These content-templates are the first generation of such apps.
 * 2021-09-02 v12.04 released for 2sxc 12.04
   * [major clean-up - see blog](https://2sxc.org/en/blog/post/content-is-now-70-off-get-it-asap)
   * also minor changes for Oqtane 2.2 which is now Bootstrap5